 - Exams and evaluations

-In addition, all institutions have adopted an emergency protocol that will enable them to transition quickly to distance education in the event of a second wave of the virus, which could again result in the total or partial restriction of access to campuses.
+All institutions of higher education have adopted an emergency protocol that will enable them to transition quickly to distance education in the event that access to campuses must be restricted fully or partially.
 In particular, this plan allows staff members to be able to continue their work and provide support to students to ensure that educational activities continue.
+For more information, consult the emergency protocol (PDF 228 Kb).